Robinpig/Note/docs/CS/DB/MySQL/undolog.md

-Undo logs that reside in the global temporary tablespace are used for transactions that modify data in user-defined temporary tables.
-These undo logs are not redo-logged, as they are not required for crash recovery.
-They are used only for rollback while the server is running.
-This type of undo log benefits performance by avoiding redo logging I/O.

-Each undo tablespace and the global temporary tablespace individually support a maximum of 128(InnoDB Page Size 4KB/16)) rollback segments.
+Each undo tablespace and the global temporary tablespace individually support a maximum of **128** rollback segments.
+The number of transactions that a rollback segment supports depends on the number of undo slots in the rollback segment and the number of undo logs required by each transaction.((InnoDB Page Size / 16))

 A transaction is assigned up to four undo logs, one for each of the following operation types:
 1. `INSERT` operations on user-defined tables
 2. `UPDATE` and `DELETE` operations on user-defined tables
 3. `INSERT` operations on user-defined temporary tables